 - Make the four 'steaks': To make the tofu steaks, turn the block of tofu on its side, with the longer side face up.
 Slice down the middle lengthwise to make 2 large rectangles.
 Place both rectangles onto the cutting board, with the larger side face down.
 Use a sharp knife to cut a crosshatch pattern on the top of both rectangles.
 Take care not to cut too far down or the steaks will fall apart.
 Slice each crosshatched rectangle in half lengthwise through the middle to make 4 long, even rectangles.
 Set aside.

-- Whisk the marinade: In a medium bowl, whisk the maple syrup, tamari, garlic powder, garlic, sriracha, and black pepper.
+- Whisk the marinade: In a medium bowl, whisk the tamari, garlic powder, garlic, sriracha, and black pepper.
+Add the maple syrup gradually to taste.

 - Marinate the tofu: Placed the tofu steaks in a rimmed dish in a single layer, crosshatched side face up, and pour about one half of the marinade onto the steaks.
 Use a pastry brush to coat the steaks generously with the marinade and get it into the cracks.
 Set aside for at least 15 minutes.